Kyle Bochniak

 Kyle Bochniak (born February 5, 1987) is an American mixed martial artist currently competing in the Featherweight division.
 A professional competitor since 2014, he has competed in the Ultimate Fighting Championship, Professional Fighters League (PFL), and CES MMA.

+Bochniak also runs his own gym, North Andover BJJ, which he opened in January 2023.

 Background

 Bochniak associated with the wrong crowd when he was growing up where he was drinking excessively and engaging in substance abuse activities.
 His unhealthy habits led him to drop out of school, and he was in a coma for a week due to overdosing on prescription pills.
 Bochniak eventually ended up in jail where he found out his father, who left his mother when Bochniak was two, was in the next cell from his.
 Bochniak realized he did not want to end up like his father, so he made a pledge with the judge with a heartfelt arraignment speech.
 The judge granted Bochniak five year probation of his offense where he was transferred to Hartford, Connecticut.
 In Hartford, Bochniak started learning welding and eventually landed a job as a welder.
 He later stumbled into Broadway Jiu-Jitsu where he started his journey to be a mixed martial artist, which turned his life around.